Now You See Me: Now You Don't

-Now You See Me: Now You Don't (also marketed as Now You See Me 3) is a 2025 American heist film directed by Ruben Fleischer from a screenplay by Michael Lesslie, the writing duo of Paul Wernick and Rhett Reese, and Seth Grahame-Smith, based on a story by Eric Warren Singer and Lesslie.
+Now You See Me: Now You Don't is a 2025 American heist film directed by Ruben Fleischer from a screenplay by Michael Lesslie, the writing duo of Paul Wernick and Rhett Reese, and Seth Grahame-Smith, based on a story by Eric Warren Singer and Lesslie.
 The film is the sequel to Now You See Me 2 (2016) and the third installment in the Now You See Me film series.
-The cast includes Jesse Eisenberg, Woody Harrelson, Dave Franco, Isla Fisher, Lizzy Caplan, and Morgan Freeman returning from previous films joined by new cast members Justice Smith, Dominic Sessa, Ariana Greenblatt, and Rosamund Pike.
-This marks the first film in the franchise to not feature Michael Caine following his retirement.
+The cast includes Jesse Eisenberg, Woody Harrelson, Dave Franco, Isla Fisher, Lizzy Caplan, and Morgan Freeman returning from previous films, joined by new cast members Justice Smith, Dominic Sessa, Ariana Greenblatt, and Rosamund Pike.

 Now You See Me: Now You Don't premiered at the Harbour Club in Amsterdam, Netherlands, on November 11, 2025, and was released in the United States on November 14, 2025, by Lionsgate.
-The film grossed $79.2 million worldwide and received mixed reviews from critics, though many deemed it an improvement over its predecessors.
-A sequel is reported to be in development.
+The film grossed $246 million worldwide and received mixed reviews from critics.
+A sequel is in development.